Under Slab Plumbing

 The sewer will get from the building down a trench that maintains the 1/4" per foot downward gradient to the septic system (or public sewer).
-Where the under-slab sewer pipe joins the trench sewer pipe it is a good idea (and a building code requirement) to put in a cleanout.
+Where the house sewer pipe joins the trench sewer pipe it is a good idea (and a building code requirement) to put in a cleanout.
 The best type to use is a two-way cleanout so you can clear both upstream and downstream blockages.
 You should put the cleanout just outside the footing within about 30" from the outer edge of the footing.
 A piece of sewer pipe connects upwards from the cleanout to about a foot above grade and a screw cap goes on the top.

 Sewer plumbing is referred to as DWV (Drain, Waste, Vent) plumbing to stress the point that you need a vent as well as a drain so that there is "air is behind water".
 This ensures that water drains properly.
 You need to provide a pipe up to the roof near to the various plumbing fixtures.
 The best way to do this is to provide a DWV stack (or stacks) which is a vertical pipe that comes up through the building and then out through the roof.
 Plumbing fixtures then connect into the stack.
 The stack should be 4" ABS pipe all the way up except for the last part through the roof that is only for air and so can be 2" ABS.

 Install any other utilities